locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 Some media and text types that you could present in your session include:

 - Recorded videos of role plays or presentations
-- Podcast of a longer conversation, for example, on philosphical questions
+- Podcast of a longer conversation, for example, on philosophical questions
 - Simple documents with templates and instructions for carrying out activities
 - Etc.